European High-Performance Computing Joint Undertaking: MareNostrum5

 MareNostrum 5 will be located at the Barcelona Supercomputing Center in Barcelona, Spain.
 In 2022 it was announced that the system will be built by Atos.
 Once operational, MareNostrum 5 will be a top-of-the-range supercomputer, with an expected peak performance of 314 Petaflops.

+Deucalion

+Deucalion is a petascale supercomputer hosted at the Minho Advanced Computing Center in Guimarães, Portugal.
+Officially inaugurated in September 2023, it is supplied by Fujitsu Technology Solutions and integrates a Fujitsu PRIMEHPC system (ARM partition) with Atos Bull Sequana systems (x86 partitions).
+The ARM partition delivers a sustained performance of 3.96 petaflops and a maximum performance of 5.01 petaflops.
+Altogether, Deucalion can achieve a performance of 10 petaflops.

 New supercomputers

 In 2022, the EuroHPC Joint Undertaking announced a further five supercomputers coming soon to five European countries: